 MCSAP funding pays for thirteen and one-half (13.5) Inspectors (FTE), one Lieutenant (MCSAP Coordinator) and three Administrative Services personnel (Office Clerks, Processing Technicians, or Analysts) who all work full-time (2,080 hours per year) on MCSAP eligible activities.
 With the Inspector's average rate of \$31.67 per hour that equates to \$892,674 per year; the Lieutenant's rate of \$49.23 per hour that equates to \$102,384.48 per year; and the Administrative Services personnel's average rate of \$27.88 per hour, equating to \$173,960.01 per year; totaling \$1,137,692.01.
-With an added overtime line item of \$55,000, which is approximately 1,158 hours of Inspector overtime (\$31.67 per hour x 1.5 x 1,157.65) the total personnel costs are \$1,224,018.49.
-Except for the 50% Inspector, all remaining personnel listed are assigned to MCSAP on a full-time basis.
+Except for the 50% (FTE) Inspector, all remaining personnel listed are assigned to MCSAP on a full-time basis.
 Three of the Inspectors are assigned to perform New Entrant Safety Audits (SAs) along with ancillary MCSAP duties.
-The 50% Inspector will perform SAs.
-One of the Administrative Services personnel is assigned to coordinate the SAs for the Inspectors and a second to assist with SA administration along with ancillary MCSAP administrative duties.
+The 50% (FTE) Inspector will perform SAs.
+One of the Administrative Services personnel is assigned to coordinate the SAs for the Inspectors and a second Administrative Services assist with SA administration along with ancillary MCSAP administrative duties.